code-saturne/code_saturne/extras/installer/README.txt

   The install script uses the "setup" file to determine which library to install or to use.
 For each element, there are four options:

-  - to not use the element (for optional libraries like MPI) In this case, specify "no" in the "Usage" and "Install" columns.
+  - do not use the element (for optional libraries like MPI) In this case, specify "no" in the "Usage" and "Install" columns.
 The other elements will be installed in accordance.
 The "Path" column is not used.

-  - to automatically detect some element (especially useful for libxml2) In this case, specify "auto" in the "Usage".
+  - automatically detect some element (especially useful for libxml2) In this case, specify "auto" in the "Usage".
 The other elements will be installed in accordance.
 The "Path" and "Install" column are not used.

-  - to use a pre-installed library in a non standard path In this case, specify "yes" in the Usage column and "no" in the Install column.
+  - use a pre-installed library in a non standard path In this case, specify "yes" in the Usage column and "no" in the Install column.
 The "Path" column should contain the location of the library (up to the name of the library itself).

-  - to install and use a library
+  - install and use a library
      In this case, specify "yes" in the "Usage" and "Install" columns.
 The script will download the library and install it default install directory.
      If download has been set to "no", package archive are looked for at the